-This led many of us to conclude that it might well be time to step back from the current Readium codebase and approach and do some serious re-thinking.
+This led several Readium members to conclude, late 2016, that it might well be time to step back from the current Readium codebase and approach and do some serious re-thinking.

 Goals of Readium-2

-This framework will consist of leveraging all the capabilities of the existing browser engines and supplementing those capabilities with separate modules (polyfills, if you will) that provide additional functionality.
+This extended framework will leverage the capabilities of existing browser engines and supplement those capabilities with separate modules (polyfills, if you will) that provide additional functionalities.
 These additional modules are intended to be, insofar as possible, independent of one or another so that they can be used independently of the overall framework.
 At the same time, these polyfills will be designed so that they CAN be easily and seamlessly combined to produce complete reading systems.

 - Report on the good and bad aspects of the current Readium implementation.
-This report is driven by the interview of those application developers who have intensively used Readium (readium-js and/or readium-sdk) and, for some of them, forked the code to obtain what was needed in their application.
-This study includes a compilation of problematic EPUB samples and technical details about the areas where the Readium code should be optimized.
+This report was driven in 2016 by the interview of those application developers who have intensively used Readium (readium-js and/or readium-sdk) and, for some of them, forked the code to obtain what was needed in their application.
+This study included a compilation of problematic EPUB samples and technical details about the areas where the Readium code should be optimized.

 - Study of a refactored architecture for the codebase, following the approved design principles; developement of prototypes.

 - Actual coding of the new Readium toolkit.